Road ahead for Congress more challenging than ever before: Sonia Gandhi | Politics

 - India

-Addressing a meeting of the Congress Parliamentary Party, she also hit out at the BJP, saying the ruling party's ''divisive agenda'' has become a regular feature of political discourse in all states and that history is being ''mischievously distorted'' to add fuel to its agenda.
+Addressing a meeting of the Congress Parliamentary Party (CPP), she also hit out at the BJP, saying the ruling party's ''divisive agenda'' has become a regular feature of political discourse in all states and that history is being ''mischievously distorted'' to add fuel to its agenda.

 ''The divisive and polarising agenda of the ruling party and its leaders has now become a regular feature of the political discourse in state after state.
 History, not just ancient but also contemporary, is mischievously distorted and facts are maliciously invented to add fuel to this agenda.It is for us all to stand up and confront these forces of hate and prejudice,'' she charged.